r-link/microtome_slides/README.md

 GIMP shortcuts can be found here:
 (<https://www.gimpusers.com/gimp/hotkeys>).

-We are aware that our methods is by no means the perfect way of analyzing wood anatomical slides, and there may be less time consuming ones.
+We are aware that our method is by no means the perfect way of analyzing wood anatomical slides, and there may be less time consuming ones.
 However, it ensures comparability to our old datasets obtained by (almost) the same method, and has the advantage of allowing for an accurate assessment of classification errors during all steps of the analysis.